 Sukhumvit Road is perhaps Bangkok's most well known street and "district" as far as tourism goes.
 Here you can find hundreds of restaurants, fancy clubs, and bars of all kind, and with the skytrain and subway stations close at hand, Sukhumvit is one of the most convenient places to stay in town and a place where most visitors will end up spending multiple nights.
 There are plenty of excellent options when it comes to accommodations in this part of Bangkok.
 If you like swank boutique lodging, both the elegant Sofitel and chic S31 are great choices.
 For afficionados of the colonial past, try the architecturally wonderful Cabochon, which recreates the roaring 20's in Shanghai and has only 8 antique filled boutique rooms.
-Spots like the Sheraton Grande are known for their luxury and style, and is in a great neighborhood for finding food, shopping, and places to drink.
-The old standbys like the JW Marriott and the Westin Grande are no slouches either, providing comfortable rooms, top notch service, and all amenities at a decent price.
+Spots like the Movenpick Sukhumvit Soi 15 and the Sheraton Grande are proven brands known for their luxury and style, and is in a great neighborhood for finding food, shopping, and places to drink.
+The JW Marriott is no slouch either, providing comfortable rooms, top notch service, and all amenities at a decent price.
 Newer properties include the snazzy new Marriott Bangkok Sukhumvit with its 360 degree panorama rooftop bar, right in the heart of trendy foodie and bar lovers' Thong Lor.
 Best of all is the 137 Pillars Bangkok, which features 2 infinity pools, exquisite luxury suites, and a real pampering for couples looking for some elegant privacy.
 You will not be short of potential places to rest your head after busy Sukhumvit days and nights with this handy guide!